econoalchemist/Foundation-Passport/09 MultiSig.md

   <img width="300" src="assets/coldcard09.jpg">
 </p>

-Remove the microSD card from the COLDCARD and insert the microSD card into your USB adaptor and then insert that into your desktop computer running Sparrow Wallet.
+Remove the microSD card from the COLDCARD and insert the microSD card into your computer or use an USB adaptor and then insert that into your desktop computer running Sparrow Wallet.
 Back in Sparrow Wallet, navigate to the microSD card and select the `coldcard-export.json` file.

 ![](assets/sparrow46.png)